LukBude/storefront-backend/README.md

 ## Run Jasmine Tests

 The different store models as well as the dashboard service have been tested via unit tests by making use of jasmine.
+Since the methods being tested are interacting with a database, the tests are configured to work with a test-database.
 The endpoints have been tested by making use of jasmine in combination with the node module supertest.
 In order to execute these tests, open a console inside the root folder of the storefront-backend repository and execute the command "npm run test".